revueltai/movinwords/README.md

 ```

 ## Reverse Order
-You can reverse the order in which the words and/or letters appear/disappear.
+You can reverse the order in which the words and/or letters appear or disappear.
-This will tell Movinwords to transition the words and/or letters in the opposite order (e.g: Last word of the sentence is the first to transition).
+This will instruct Movinwords to transition the words and/or letters in the opposite order (e.g., the last word of the sentence will be the first to transition).

 ### Reverse Words Order
 ```html
 <h2 class="my-sentence">Hello lovely world!</h2>
 ```

 ```js
 new Movinwords({
   el: '.my-sentence',